schoolofdevops/zero-to-chef/chapters/04_cookbooks.md

 * To list the available instances and their information.

 ### Adding recipe to run_list

+Once the test environment created we need to add recipes to the run_list for testing it.

 * Add both java and tomcat recipes to run_list in `.kitchen.yml`.
   * java::default